Harmful Negative Effects Of Stress And Trauma

 - And increase it when needed for special occasions

-Getting amped up for an epic workout is great.
-Staying stressed every waking hour will destroy your life, both short-term and long-term.
+Getting excited for an epic workout is great.
+Staying stressed every waking hour will destroy your short- and long-term life.

 The goal isn’t to live a stress-free life.
 The goal is to pay attention to your mind and body and give it what it needs.
 Your body needs positive stressors (hormetic stress) in order to be as strong and healthy as possible.
 Your mind needs challenges in order for it to stay sharp.

 However, we are not cyborgs.
 The human mind and body have limits, and when we approach those limits, it’s wise to pull the stress back and focus on recovery and rejuvenation.